• Home

 1. Configuring Nodes¶

-in the terminal - It will ask you to select the data type that you want to add.
+• It will ask you to select the data type that you want to add.
 The second option (which is the default) has been configured to add the MNIST dataset.
-Please type
+Please type 2 and continue.

-and continue. - Please use default tags which are
+• Please use default tags which are #MNIST and #dataset.

-. - For the next step, please select the directory that you want to download the MNIST dataset.
+• For the next step, please select the directory that you want to download the MNIST dataset.
+Usually, we may want to save them into the node component folder (here in fbm-node/data/ folder).

 Please run the command below in the same terminal to make sure the MNIST dataset is successfully added to the node.